Proposal Brainard Lake | Spring

 Spring Hike into Brainard Lake to Propose

-You can see more proposals here and read about how we do proposals on our engagement proposals page.
+You can get proposal ideas from reading past blogs and read about how we do proposals on our engagement proposals page.
 If you like what you see here and are considering using this location here are some of the other shoots we have done at Brainard Lake.